Kong/docs.konghq.com/app/mesh/1.2.x/features/vault.md

           serverName: "" # verify sever name
         auth: # only one auth options is allowed so it's either "token" or "tls"
           token:
-            secret: token-1  # can be file, secret or inline
+            secret: token-1  # can be file, secret or inlineString
           tls:
             clientKey:
-              secret: sec-2  # can be file, secret or inline
+              secret: sec-2  # can be file, secret or inlineString
             clientCert:
               file: /tmp/cert.pem # can be file, secret or inline
 ```